 - Grant writing

 - Nonprofit management

 - Volunteer management

-In the nonprofit management area of focus of the Carolina MPA program, you will learn about the unique governance, funding, and tax structures that characterize the nonprofit realm.
+In the nonprofit management concentration at the Carolina MPA program, you will learn about the unique governance, funding, and tax structures that characterize the nonprofit realm.
 Explore the history and theoretical foundation for public policy and management in the nonprofit sector and the unique challenges faced by nonprofit managers.
 Coursework examines principles of effective management of nonprofits and program and policy evaluation.
 You will also gain practical skills and strategies related to preparing grant applications and fundraising for nonprofit organizations.

-Students who want to pursue a focus in nonprofit management must earn credit in three courses from the listing of electives below:
+Students who want to pursue a concentration nonprofit management must complete at least 9 credits from the listing of electives below:

 - Nonprofit Management